 On November 16, 2010, Marshall Edwards received a notification letter from the Listing Qualifications Staff of The Nasdaq Stock Market LLC notifying Marshall Edwards that, based on its continued non-compliance with the minimum \$10,000,000 stockholders' equity requirement for continued listing on The Nasdaq Global Market, as set forth in Listing Rule 5450(b)(1), Marshall Edwards is subject to delisting from The Nasdaq Global Market unless it requests a hearing before a Nasdaq Listing Qualifications Panel (the "Panel").
-Marshall Edwards timely requested a hearing before the Panel.
-In connection with the hearing, which was held on January 6, 2011, the Panel may grant Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq Stock Market.
-After consideration of information provided by Marshall Edwards at the Panel meeting, and generally within 30 days, the Panel will issue a written decision.
+Marshall Edwards timely requested a hearing before the Panel and the hearing was held on January 6, 2011.
+On March 7, 2011, the Panel granted Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq Staff's determination, or May 16, 2011, to evidence compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Global Market.

 On July 14, 2010, Marshall Edwards received notice from Nasdaq stating that for the last 30 consecutive business days, the Market Value of Publicly Held Shares closed below the minimum \$5 million required for continued listing on the Nasdaq Global Market under Nasdaq Rule 5450(b)(1)(C).
 Market Value of Publicly Held Shares is calculated by multiplying the publicly held shares, which is total shares outstanding less any shares held by officers, directors, or beneficial owners of 10% or more, by the consolidated closing bid price.
 Novogen Limited currently owns 71.3% of the outstanding common stock of Marshall Edwards.
 Therefore, the value of Novogen Limited's shares is excluded from the Market Value of Publicly Held Shares of Marshall Edwards.
 According to Nasdaq's letter, Marshall Edwards was afforded a grace period of 180 calendar days, or until January 10, 2011, to regain compliance in accordance with Nasdaq Rule 5810(c)(3)(A).
 Marshall Edwards did not resolve the deficiency by the end of the grace period, and on January 21, 2011, Marshall Edwards received notice from Nasdaq stating that Marshall Edwards' failure to regain compliance with the minimum Market Value of Publicly Held Shares would serve as an additional basis for delisting.
 The January 21 notice also stated that the Panel would consider this matter in their decision regarding Marshall Edwards' continued listing on the Nasdaq Global Market and invited Marshall Edwards to present its views with respect to this additional deficiency to the Panel in writing no later than January 28, 2011.
 On January 28, 2011, Marshall Edwards provided a formal written submission to Nasdaq detailing Marshall Edwards' plans to resolve this deficiency, and requested an exception through May 16, 2011 to evidence compliance with with the \$5 million Market Value of Publicly Held Shares requirement, as set forth in Listing Rule 5450(b)(1)(C).
+On March 7, 2011, the Panel granted Marshall Edwards' request for an exception through May 16, 2011 to evidence compliance with the \$5